-Students who encounter any problem with their PLD can approach the school's Technical Support Counter, located in Computer Lap 3, or contact Mr Chua Zhen An for assistance.
-The Technical Support Counter is opened from Mon to Fri, 9am to 12pm & 2pm to 4pm.
+Students who encounter any problem with their PLD can visit the School-Based Service Desk, located in Computer Labs 1 and 3.
+The Service Desk is open from Mon to Fri, 8am to 12pm & 2pm to 4pm.
+If no personnel is able to assist, you can contact ICT Associate through the General Office.